avilwock/Challenge-03/README.md

 Tests were done to ensure that all prompts led to a password generation with the specific necessary criteria.

+The variables for the generated password and input were also cleared each time on click so that the textbox cleared each use, and previous prompts were ignored.

-For future ammendments to this project, I suggest adding a reset button so that the generator doesn't need to be reopened each time to reset the parameters.
-I also recommend a copy button to copy and paste the password quickly.
+For future ammendments to this project, I recommend a copy button to copy and paste the password quickly.

 ## Access